The Complete Safe Septic Guide

 - Lake George Basin Information - Lake George Watershed Analysis

 - Charles Boylen, Lawrence Eichler, Mark Swinton, Sandra Nierzwicki-Bauer, Imad Hannoun, Jeffrey Short.
 2014.
 The State of the Lake: Thirty Years of Water Quality Monitoring on Lake George.
 Lake George New York.
 1980-2009.
-The FUND for Lake George publication
+LGA publication

 - Lake George Basin Information - Lake George Watershed Analysis